cvicente/simon_says/README.md

 Interact with a GE/Interlogix Simon XT using a REST API.

-The only usable remote interface to the Simon XT (other than cellular modules) is the PSTN, so we use [Asterisk](https://www.asterisk.org/) and a SIP ATA to communicate with the unit.
+The only usable remote interface to the Simon XT (other than cellular modules) is the POTS/PSTN line, so we use [Asterisk](https://www.asterisk.org/) and a SIP ATA to communicate with the unit.

 This package includes: